 Aerojet Rocketdyne typically sells its propulsion products and components to major prime contractors like Raytheon, Lockheed Martin, and Boeing that are, in turn, developing systems for US government entities like the US Department of Defense (DoD) and NASA.
 It also occasionally serves these agencies directly.

-Although broad support continues for the DoD and NASA through fiscal 2013, their budgets are under pressure due to cost impacts of the military operation draw downs in Afghanistan and a high US deficit.
+Although broad support continues for the DoD and NASA through fiscal 2013, their budgets are under pressure due to cost impacts of the military operation halts in Afghanistan and a high US deficit.
 The NASA budget is authorized to grow modestly but may remain flat or even decline slightly due to calls for reduced federal spending.
 Because the US government accounts for more than 90% of its revenues, Aerojet's business performance is largely at the mercy of such budgetary decisions.

 ▲ Show Less▼ Show Full Description